alfonmedela/spot_the_mask/README.md

 ### Classification CNN

-I trained a DenseNet201 with fastai library with mixup and a final 2 epochs without mixup.
+I trained a DenseNet201 with fastai library with mixup and a final 8 epochs without mixup.
 I splitted the data into 90% train and 10% validation and achieved a **logloss of 0.01019** on the public leaderboard.
-This without any further tricks.
+This without any further trick.
 However, we can improve our models performance or at least its confidence by splitting the image into tiles and predicting all of them.

 ![submission](https://github.com/alfonmedela/spot_the_mask/blob/master/imgs/cnn_pred.PNG)